Kerstin Meyer: Career

 Meyer made several appearances at the Proms in London.
-In 1959 she sang Gluck's "Che farò senza Euridice?" and Mahler's Songs of a Wayfarer; she repeated the Mahler two years later.
-In 1973 she sang Clairon in a concert performance of Capriccio by Strauss and in 1977 Schoenberg's "Lied der Waldtaube" from Gurrelieder, and in Stravinsky's Pulcinella; later the same season she sang the Proms premiere of Britten's Phaedra.
+In 1959 she sang "Che farò senza Euridice?" from Gluck's Orfeo ed Euridice and Mahler's Songs of a Wayfarer; she repeated the Mahler two years later.
+In 1973 she sang Clairon in a concert performance of Capriccio by Strauss and in 1977 Schoenberg's "Lied der Waldtaube" from Gurre-Lieder, and in Stravinsky's Pulcinella; later the same season she sang the Proms premiere of Britten's Phaedra.

 Meyer often appeared in duet concerts with soprano Elisabeth Söderström.
 She gave a recital with pianist Geoffrey Parsons at the 1976 Aldeburgh Festival.
-She was the mezzo soloist in a performance of Mahler's third symphony with the Hallé Orchestra conducted by Sir John Barbirolli in 1969, which was later issued on a BBC Legends CD.
-Also on a BBC Legends CD is a sublime performance of Elgar's Sea Pictures in what was Barbirolli's last recorded concert at King's Lynn in 1970.
-She appeared as Iocasta in Stravinsky's Oedipus Rex conducted by Georg Solti in the Royal Festival Hall in London, and subsequently recorded the role for Decca.
-She also gave a recital of songs from Sweden, Spain and France, and German lieder by Gustav Mahler and Hugo Wolff at the Theatre Royal as part of the Wexford Festival Opera in 1977.
+She was the mezzo soloist in a performance of Mahler's third symphony with the Hallé Orchestra conducted by Sir John Barbirolli in 1969, which was later issued on a BBC Legends CD which also featured a performance of Elgar's Sea Pictures in what was Barbirolli's last recorded concert, at King's Lynn in 1970.
+She appeared as Iocasta in Stravinsky's Oedipus rex conducted by Georg Solti in the Royal Festival Hall in London, and subsequently recorded the role for Decca.
+She also gave a recital of songs from Sweden, Spain and France, and German lieder by Gustav Mahler and Hugo Wolf at the Theatre Royal as part of the Wexford Festival Opera in 1977.

 She took part in the Swedish entry for the Prix Italia in 1981, Jan W. Morthenson's Trauma, a "meta-opera for radio", with the Swedish Radio Symphony Orchestra conducted by Okko Kamu.

 Meyer sang the role of Buttercup in a production of H.M.S.
 Pinafore in 1980 at the Oscarsteatern in Stockholm.
 Her final appearance on stage was as Madame Armfeldt in a 2013 production of Stephen Sondheim's A Little Night Music at the Malmö Opera.
-To coincide with Meyer's appearance in A Little Night Music, Swedish devoted a documentary to her life and work, including an interview with her and archive television clips.
+To coincide with Meyer's appearance in A Little Night Music, Swedish television devoted a documentary to her life and work, including an interview with her and archive television clips.

-She served as the rector of Operahögskolan i Stockholm from 1984 to 1994.
+She served as the rector of University College of Opera, Stockholm, from 1984 to 1994.